Donate an Instrument

 When an item is considered to be valued greater than $5,000, the donor must pay for an appraisal of the gift in order to receive a tax receipt for the gift.
 The Johns Hopkins University and The Peabody Institute do not pay for appraisals.
 During the appraisal process, the appraiser must complete Parts 1 and 3 of the 8283 form.
 Upon delivery of the gift to the Peabody campus at a pre-arranged time, the donor must present the original appraisal document and the signed 8283 form to the Development Office representative.
 Once received, the Peabody Development Office secures the official Johns Hopkins University signatures on these documents, returning the originals back to the donor along with a Receipt of Tangible Gift.
 After processing, the donor will also receive a tax receipt for use in his/her tax preparation.

 Recommended Baltimore-area Appraisers:

-To make a gift of music scores, compact discs, or other non-instrument related items please contact Ms. Bozena Jedrzejczak Brown in the Peabody Institute's Arthur Friedheim Library Office at 410-234-4596 or email.
+To make a gift of music scores, compact discs, or other non-instrument related items, please contact Ms. Bozena Jedrzejczak Brown in the Peabody Institute's Arthur Friedheim Library Office at 410-234-4596 or by email.